 This is a story that’s captured your full attention.
 And that’s a good sign that it will capture the attention of readers.

-Many (or most) of your novel writing ideas might end up in a trash can or a bottom drawer.
+Many (or most) of your novel writing ideas might end up in the trash or in a bottom drawer.
 But every one of them will be worth it when all of that idea generating, planning, and experimenting finally pays off.
 Every idea that doesn’t work will pave the path to the idea that will set you on fire.

 But out of all the average work, how do you make your novel stand out?